stat-assignments/scrapers/README.md

 coverage](https://codecov.io/gh/stat-assignments/scrapers/graph/badge.svg)](https://app.codecov.io/gh/stat-assignments/scrapers)
 <!-- badges: end -->

-The goal of scrapers is to …
+The goal of scrapers is to provide functionality for an easy update of data used throughout the assignments in `stat-assignments`

 ## Installation